Checkout our NEW Client SPECIAL-2 Weeks Unlimited Classes for $25!!

 Joan is a graduate of Lillah Schwartz's 500hr Certified Yoga Therapist training.
 She is also a Fellow of Applied Functional Science, which she earned through the Gray Institute.
 She is trained in the alignment principles of yoga and uses that training to help restore function when people have musculoskeletal injuries or pain.
 Alignment-based yoga may also appeal to anyone who wants to practice slowly and methodically, with attention to the details of the poses.
 Joan's goal is to help each student make their body feel good so they can do what brings them joy.
 And along the way, she hopes they get a feeling of inner peace too.
 Joan is also available for private sessions.

-Craig is a graduate of Greenville Yoga's 200hr Teacher Training.
-He has been practicing yoga and meditation since 2007 and teaching since 2008.
-Craig appears regularly on local NBC affiliate, WYFF News 4, to share health and wellness tips.
-His classes specialize in practical applications of ancient techniques to our everyday, modern lives.
-Anatomy and physiology as well as scientific basis for the mind-body link are strong elements of his courses.
+Craig has been practicing yoga and meditation since 2007 and teaching since 2008.
+He has a true passion for community health and sharing what he has learned along the way.
+Craig's classes specialize in practical applications of ancient techniques to our everyday, modern lives.
+Anatomy and physiology, as well as scientific basis for the mind-body link, are also strong elements included in Craig's classes.